Preparing to Come

 Those of you with outstanding fees will be notified of such on an invoice sent from Nagasaki University of Foreign Studies before you arrive.
 The invoice will contain information on sending your outstanding fees before you arrive by bank transfer.
 Please note the deadlines on the invoices and note that you will not be allowed to either register for or attend any classes until your fees are paid in full.

 The best way for you to have money sent to you is a tricky issue depending on lots of variables such as the country of origin and your particular type of credit or debit card.
-Two ways of sending money to Japan that are impractical are by sending personal or cashier’s checks or by bank transfer.
-Checks can take 4 to 6 weeks to cash as they are physically sent to and back from the issuing bank, incurring fees along the way.
-Bank transfers are relatively quick, around 3 days, but incur at least a 5,000 yen fee on the receiving (Japanese) end in addition to the fees levied on the sending end.
+Sending money to Japan by bank transfer is not practical.
+Bank transfers are relatively quick,around 3-4 days,but incur at least a 5,000 yen fee on the receiving (Japanese) end in addition to the fees levied on the sending end.

 Of course, this varies greatly between people depending on their lifestyle.
-A rule of thumb is that you will not be able to survive on less than 3,000 to 5,000 yen per week, and that is if you live in the dorm or a home stay near enough to walk to the college and you don’t go anywhere or buy anything.
+A rule of thumb is that you will not be able to survive on less than 5,000 yen per week, and that is if you don’t go anywhere or buy anything.
 A much more realistic figure is 12,000 to 15,000 yen per week.
-Add more if you intend to socialize or travel, both of which are expensive in Japan.
+Add more if you intend to socialize or travel.

 There is a very small possibility that a class may not fill and may be cancelled.
 Due to the relatively small number of classes offered, the cancellation of a class is very rare.

-Per program regulations, you are required to leave Japan within two weeks fo the end of the program.
+Per program regulations, you are required to leave Japan within two weeks of the end of the program.

-By far the most popular tourist destination in Japan is the city of Kyoto near Osaka, the political, cultural and religious capital of Japan for over a thousand years.
-Nara, also near Osaka, and Tokyo rate high on tourist lists as well.
-Because it would be difficult, in terms of time and money, to visit these places during the term time, it would be best to plan a trip there either before the term begins or after it is finished.
+As it would be difficult, in terms of time and money, to visit places during the term time, it would be best to plan a trip after a term is finished.

-One option may be to visit these places on your way back home.
-If your international flights enters Japan through Kansai International Airport in Osaka, or if it enters through Narita International Airport in Tokyo, you could forego the Fukuoka to Kansai or Narita portion of your flight, travel up there by ground transportation, and catch the international portion of your flight from Kansai or Narita.
+One option may be to visit places on your way back home.
+If your international flights enter Japan through Tokyo International Airport in Haneda, you could forego the Fukuoka to Haneda portion of your flight, travel up there by ground transportation, and catch the international portion of your flight from Haneda.
 This would save you the necessity of returning to Fukuoka to begin your journey.
-Check you options carefully with your travel agent.
+Check your options carefully with your travel agent.

-The Program will assist you in making accommodation arrangements, a home stay or dorm stay, if possible, for the time between terms.
-Such accommodation will be billed separately.
+The Program will assist you in making accommodation arrangements for the time between terms.

-13. When is the national Japanese Proficiency Test (nihongo noryoku shiken)?
+11. When is the national Japanese-Language Proficiency Test (JLPT – nihongo noryoku shiken)?

-The official Japanese Proficiency Test is given twice a year, in July and in early December.
+The official JLPT is given twice a year, in July and in early December.
 Five tests are offered, from Level 5 (the lowest) to Level 1 (the highest).

 The electric current in Western Japan is 110 volts and the plugs used here are the small, two-pronged type, the same as the kind used in North America.
 Since most electrical appliances are designed to operate in a range of voltages, devices designed for 100 to 120 volts seem to work OK at the Japanese 110 volts.
 However, devices that generate heat, such as hair dryers and contact disinfectors, tend to burn out after a while.
 As you might well imagine, most every kind of electrical appliance is available in Japan and it may be your best bet to purchase necessary devices after you arrive in Japan.
 Interface devices that connect to other larger devices, such as the cord that includes a current converter that is used to recharge your laptop computer, can also be purchased here which will convert the 100 volt current to whatever your larger device needs.